eyemotif/eyebot-rs/README.md

 edited, or removed, a file on the disk is edited.
 Where these files are located is controlled by the `--store` flag, or `~/.eyebot-store/` by default.

+## comet
+A Comet client can be controlled with certain commands:
+* `!comet:ping`: Replies "Pong!" if a Comet client is connected to the bot, and "No Comet client." if not.
+* `!comet:get <component_type>`: Gets a list of all the components associated with `component_type`.
+Currently, the only component type is `audio`.
+* `!comet:play-audio <input>`: Plays audio.
+Separate different sounds by a space and/or comma, and play multiple at the same time with a plus.
+* `!comet:clear-audio`: Clears the audio queue.
+* `!comet:volume <amt>`: Sets all Audio components to the volume of `amt`.
+  Expects a floating point value between `0` and `1` inclusive as its argument.

 # options

 ## features